GBADsInformatics/AHLE-CaseStudy/README.md

 # GBADs AHLE Case Study Dashboard

+###Estimate the animal health loss envelope for country-specific case studies

+##Overview

-This repository houses the code to estimate the animal health loss envelope for country-specific case studies.
+This repository contains the code to estimate the animal health loss envelope (AHLE) for country-specific case studies.
+It is meant to act as a template to help streamline the process of adding new countries to the dashboard.

+##Origin

-It was created based on the Ethiopia case study, originally stored within the GBADsLiverpool repository, from the AHLE Dashboard.
+Developed based on the Ethiopia case study, originally part of the [GBADsLiverpool repository](https://github.com/GBADsInformatics/GBADsLiverpool).

-The goal is for this dashboard to be a template for other country case studies.
-As long as a country's data mimics the existing structure of the Ethiopia data, you should be able to add that country into the dashboard with light adjustments.
+Built upon the AHLE Dashboard framework.

+##Key Features

+*Country-specific case studies: Generates AHLE estimates for individual countries.
+*Built-in Guide: User guide, references, and data views are all built-it and easily accessible within the dashboard.
+*Template structure: Adaptable to new countries with data following a similar structure to Ethiopia's.